ExpendaBubble/PSDiscordWebHook/README.md

 ## Description

-A PowerShell module that makes it easy to send, edit and delete Discord messages via web hook.
+A PowerShell module that makes it easy to send, edit and delete Discord messages via webhook.

 ## Setup